rjkelly4/mySQLFileSystem/docs/Reqs_and_Specs.md

 Upon selection of a .txt or other compatible file, the contents of the file will be visible in the file viewing window.
 The document can be selected either with a mouse in the directory tree, or navigated to directly through the path bar.
 If the contents of the file are larger than the space that is allocated to the file viewing window, a scroll bar separate from the main body of the page will allow for the user to browse the document's contents without affecting the view selection of their chosen directory's structure.

 ### Add a File or Directory Modal

 ![AddFile.png](images%2FAddFile.png)

 Once the "add" button in the bottom-left corner of the directory overview screen is hovered over, the options to add a file or folder become visible.
 Choosing either of these options will create a pop-up modal, querying the user for either the name (for a new directory) or a name and file contents (for a new file).
 At the top of the modal, the user is informed of the current working directory where the new file or directory will be created.
 There is a level of validation in the naming convention, including the prevention of users including slashes or other reserved characters in their file names.

+# Specification